 A bully can gain courage if you don't have to meet in person.
 Cyberbullying is becoming more and more rampant as people push the "send button" before really thinking through the ramifications of their acts.

-Recently I ran into a situation where I was faced with a rude, nasty response to a birthday greeting I had sent to an acquaintance through Facebook.
-I hadn't realized the link to the free ebook I normally send to my Facebook friends on their birthday had been changed.
+Recently, I ran into a situation where I was faced with a rude, nasty response to a birthday greeting I had sent to an acquaintance through Facebook.
+I hadn't realized the link to the free e-book I normally send to my Facebook friends on their birthday had been changed.

-Subsequently he wrote back with another extremely aggressive, rude note.
+Subsequently, he wrote back with another extremely aggressive, rude note.
 I considered again how to respond.
 I decided this was the time to act in a more passive way.
 I did not respond because I knew this argument could go on and one, getting both of us nowhere and causing hurt feelings.

 They respect their own boundaries and the boundaries of others.
-Confidence means taking the high road and not reacting in kind when someone is angry or rude.
-Confident people also do not assume everything is their fault or allow others to blame them.
+Confidence means taking the high road and not reacting in kind when someone is angry or rude Confident people also do not assume everything is their fault or allow others to blame them.

 One of the ways you can become a more assertive person is by taking responsibility for our own choices and actions.